 - House Head meetings will be held in Autumn term.

-- Students should conduct individual research using the IB Diploma Coordinator, Academic and Pathways advisor office, Careers Expos, university and TAFE open days and websites.
+- Students should conduct individual research using the Leader of Pathways and Partnerships, Careers Expos, university and TAFE open days and websites.

 After submission of the Course Selection Form